-A cough is said to be chronic or persistent when it lasts for an extended period.
+A cough is said to be chronic or persistent when it lasts for an extended period, more than two weeks.
 Keep in mind that chronic cough is not categorized as a disease in itself.
 However, it can be a symptom of some underlying diseases.

 Common causes of chronic coughing are:

 Rarely, it can also be a sign of a more acute condition, such as lung disease or heart problems.

 The most common types of chronic coughs are dry and wet cough.
 A dry cough does not produce any mucus and is usually a sign of sinus problems or viral infections.
 On the other hand, wet cough produces mucus and usually indicates bacterial infection or a buildup of fluid in the lungs.

 Other types of chronic cough include stress cough caused due to a reflexive spasm of the airways, ‘barking’ cough associated with viral illnesses such as croup, and whooping cough.

 Some of the signs and symptoms of chronic coughing are:

 The treatment for a chronic cough will depend on its underlying cause.
 For example, if you have an asthma-related cough, bronchodilators can be helpful as they open up your airways and reduce inflammation.
 Medications used to treat chronic coughs are generally decongestants, antihistamines, and corticosteroids.